ESG Information

 1 Stakeholder Management (identification)

-Management and Sustainability Report - 1.7 Stakeholders; 5.1 Findeter's stakeholders
+Management and Sustainability Report - 10 Stakeholders managemen

 Suplementary Document: Stakeholder Engagement Management

-11 Local development programs Management and Sustainability Report - 1.8 Responsible Action / Sustainability
+11 Local development programs Management and Sustainability Report - 9.3.1 Responsible Action 10 Stakeholders management 12 Performance on material topics (GRI – SASB – TCFD)

 Insignia Program.
 Flagship program that maximizes the impact on the prioritized stakeholders, Community and Customer Territorial Entities categories 4, 5 and 6.